-As a specialist in language qualifications, IoLET is frequently approached with requests to deliver bespoke examination services for a particular market sector, industry or group of people.
+As a specialist in language qualifications, CIOL Qualifications is frequently approached with requests to deliver bespoke examination services for a particular market sector, industry or group of people.
 This demand is sometimes met by adapting and delivering an existing regulated qualification, such as the CBS Police.
 In other cases a completely new examination is devised tailored to a very specific need.
 Here are some examples:

 In schools that encourage learners to take a language GCSE a year early, a gap opens up before learners commence their A-level learning.
-IoLET has created a 'continuation course' within which schools can create and deliver a bespoke curriculum focusing on the interests and needs of their cohort of learners.
-IoLET provides a model structure which schools can use as a guide to develop their course.
-The school delivers and marks the course working with a moderator assigned to them by IoLET.
-IoLET then confirms the results and certificates the course.
+CIOL Qualifications has created a 'continuation course' within which schools can create and deliver a bespoke curriculum focusing on the interests and needs of their cohort of learners.
+We provide a model structure which schools can use as a guide to develop their course.
+The school delivers and marks the course working with a moderator assigned to them by CIOL Qualifications.
+We then confirm the results and certificate the course.
 The courses reflect a Content and Language Integrated Learning approach (CLIL) in that the exploration of aspects of the culture of a country is done mostly in the foreign language.
 This creative approach to curriculum building has proved popular with learners and teachers alike and prepares and motivates learners for further study.

 Validation and moderation